juzybits/polymedia-commando/README.md

 ## TypeScript utilities

-Functions and classes that you can use in your Node.js projects.
+Functions and classes for Node.js projects.

 ### How to use